 Slits can be such a chic yet very exciting way of drawing some real interest to skirts.
-They are usually designed so the material is intentionally cut from the hem of the skirt, either at 1 or both sides, or a smaller slit at the front or back.
+They’re usually designed so the material is intentionally cut from the skirt hem, either at 1 or both sides, or a smaller slit at the front or back.

-Reasons for this can be practical, for instance when you have a small one in the front or in the back.
-What this does is it improves the mobility and flexibility in wearing that skirt, so that it is easier to walk about or move in it.
+Reasons for this can be practical, for instance when you have a small one in the front or back.
+What this does is improve the mobility and flexibility in wearing that skirt, so that it’s easier to walk about or move in.

-The same can be true for the cuts down the side but these ones tend to be more aesthetic.
-Depending on how much skin it is revealing, the cuts down the side can make the person wearing it appear to have a smaller width in their legs and thighs, and create an image that their hips are the largest part of their figure.
+The same can be true for the side cuts but these ones tend to be more aesthetic.
+Depending on how much skin is revealing, the side cuts can make the person wearing it appear to have a smaller width in their legs and thighs, and create an image that their hips are the largest part of their figure.
 It can also elongate the width of the legs just by showing it off to a certain height, while also being able to hide the right amount.
 It is a clever design feature, that can be just as sexy as it is elegant.

 One of my top choices right now, and a smart choice to wear.
 A layered skirt is the master of deception for anyone who wears this.

-It is comprised of several strips of fabrics that are either sewn together horizontally, or that are layered on top of each other, with the longer pieces underneath and the next shortest sizes going on top of the next layer.
+It has several fabric strips that are either sewn together horizontally, or that are layered on top of each other, with the longer pieces underneath and the next shortest sizes going on top of the next layer.

 The result is like the a-line skirt, but it can sometimes be wider depending on how much fabric is used.
 It is also a very unique design in that it literally gives many more layers to your definition.